 It takes a community to support programs and organizations, and no one person or company has the resources to do it alone.
 For this reason, we partner with civic leaders, nonprofit organizations, schools, and other public and private entities to work on projects that are strategically focused and that can have a measurable impact.
 Clark Pacific is very proud of the contributions it has made in our communities and we will continue to foster and provide outlets for community service within our organization.

-Clark Pacific has contributed to the dynamic growth of the West Coast for over 50 years.
-Founded as Tecon Pacific in 1963, the company started in West Sacramento on a four-acre site with 15 employees.
+Founded as Tecon Pacific in 1963, Clark Pacific started in West Sacramento on a four-acre site with 15 employees.
 In 1966, James Clark joined the then small firm as its general manager.

 With the help of many talented and dedicated engineering, plant, and field employees, the company grew rapidly during the pioneering stages of the industry in California.
-New forming, casting, stripping, finishing, loading, shipping, and erection techniques were being developed throughout the industry, with Tecon Pacific under Jim Clark’s management at the forefront on the West Coast.
+New forming, casting, stripping, finishing, loading, shipping, and erection techniques were being developed throughout the industry, and Tecon Pacific, under Jim Clark’s management, was at the forefront of this development on the West Coast.